Lucas-Ion/skylog/PROJECT_PLAN.md

 ## Tracking

 I'll keep a `LEARNING_LOG.md` in the repo.
 Every working day I'll write 2-3 sentences: what I built, what surprised me, what I don't yet understand.
-I think this will be more valuable to me in 6 months than the code itself.

 ## What success looks like